-“Coming out” is when a person opens up to others about their sexuality or gender, such as homosexuality or transgender.
+“Coming out” is when a person opens up to others about their sexuality or gender, such as telling someone about being homosexual or transgender.
 Homosexuality is when you are attracted to the same sex, and transgender means that you feel like a gender that is different to the sex you were born with.
 The above is a very simplified description of sexuality and gender – you may feel as if you don’t fit either of these descriptions, and that is ok too!
 People find all sorts of ways to describe their sexuality or gender, and others prefer to not label themselves at all.

 Coming out can be a difficult process for some people.
 This can be for a variety of reasons – maybe you find it difficult to explain to other people how you feel because you don’t fully understand how you feel yet.
 Or maybe you know exactly how you feel, but you think that the person/people you want to come out to will respond negatively.
 Lots of people recognise that being gay or transgendered is totally fine and does not change who you are as a person – you should still be the same person in their eyes as you were before you came out to them.